 This project is best suited to volunteers with a caring and compassionate nature who are patient, hardworking and willing to offer support with a range of duties.

 Volunteers work with disabled children aged between 2 and 18 years of age in schools and care facilities, working in small groups or providing one-to-one care.
 Disabilities range from severe to mild and many of the individuals supported by the project have both mental and physical disabilities.
 In addition to their disabilities, they only have a very basic understanding of English, therefore volunteers are supported and guided by passionate and expert carers at all times.
 As a volunteer on the Special Needs Care project, you can expect to get involved with basic sensory activities, life skills learning basic English education, physical movement, or with vocational activities.

 You are not required to have any previous experience to join this project, however any volunteers with skills or experience in special needs education and learning is welcomed.

-The program begins on the first and third Monday of each month and the program orientation begins on the Sunday prior to each start date.
+The program begins every Monday and the program orientation begins on the Sunday prior to each start date.
 Volunteers need to arrive in Kochi on the Saturday prior to their orientation.

 After you have registered for the program, please book your flights to arrive at Cochin International Airport (COK) in Kochi.
 Your airport pick-up on the Saturday is included in your Program Fee.